The most highly recommended Robert Louis Stevenson biography currently available is:

-“Myself and the Other Fellow: A Life of Robert Louis Stevenson” by Claire Harmann, 2005
+Myself and the Other Fellow: A Life of Robert Louis Stevenson by Claire Harmann, Harper Collins Publishers, 2005.

-If you’d like a more in-depth look at the real Stevenson, we recommend reading his letters.
-They were collected in an eight volume set in 1995 by editors Bradford A. Booth and Ernest Mehew.
-But if you’d prefer a smaller selection of the most insightful letters, Mehew also created a fine volume of “Selected Letters of Robert Louis Stevenson” which is just one book.
+The majority of his letters were collected into an 8 volume anthology in 1995 by editors Bradford A Booth and Ernest Mehew.
+But if you’d prefer a smaller selection of his most insightful letters, Mehew also curated a fine volume of Selected Letters of Robert Louis Stevenson.

 The team of Stevenson scholars which supports the Napier University’s website about Robert Louis Stevenson, have compiled some of the most thorough lists about the author and resources to learn about him.